Ruth O'Brien: Education and career

-O'Brien is known for her writings and discussions on the Americans with Disabilities Act of 1990 and the implications for the workplace.
+O'Brien is known for her writings and discussions on the Americans with Disabilities Act of 1990 and its implications for the workplace.
 Her book Crippled Justice was the first written history of the Americans with Disabilities Act, and was reviewed by Leonard Kriegel and others.
 In Bodies in Revolt she examined disability in the workplace, and this book was reviewed in Law & Society Review in 2008.
 She has also published on Barack Obama's presidency.